sejr/sam/posts/2020-06-12-building-static-blog-next-vercel.md

 ---
-title: Hello, world!
+title: Building a Static Blog with NextJS and Vercel
-tags: meta, testing
+tags: meta, javascript
 ---

 This is a post.